 About Jen as a Supervisor

 I offer individual supervision for therapists on a limited basis.
-My rate for supervision is $100/50 minutes.
-This is significantly lower than my regular session fees because while supervision is an investment in yourself and your work as a therapist, I understand that because it is a requirement for licensure it can also be a financial stressor when you are just beginning your journey as a therapist.
+My rate for supervision is $120/50 minutes.
+This is lower than my regular session fees because while supervision is an investment in yourself and your work as a therapist, I understand that because it is a requirement for licensure it can also be a financial stressor when you are just beginning your journey as a therapist.
 I've been there!
 Please contact me to discuss what you are looking for and to determine if we may be a good fit.

-LPC Clinical Consultation Group
+LPC Clinical Consultation or Supervision Groups

 In Colorado you may count 30 hours of group supervision towards your supervision requirements for LPC licensure.
 All pre-licensed participants who wish to use their hours towards licensure must also be under individual supervision.
 This type of clinical consultation group meets the requirements for group supervision for licensure.